-This articles and other resources on this website are intended to help answer questions you may have about breeding and raising chickens for practical use on a small family farm or homestead.
+This articles and information on this website are intended to help answer questions you may have about raising and reproducing chickens for practical use on a small family farm or homestead.

 I began raising chickens as a child and have been raising them most of my adult life.
-I find them to be fascinating, enjoyable and extremely practical.
+I find them to be fascinating, enjoyable and extremely practical for producing food.

 Seminars, Workshops and Classes

 How to Keep Your Laying Flock Productive (Workshop)